New York City Water Quality at a Glance

 Check Your Building’s Plumbing

-If you live in a building constructed before 1986, your internal plumbing may contain lead solder or fixtures.
+If you live in a building constructed before 1961, your property may have lead service lines.
+Buildings before 1987 may contain lead solder or fixtures.
 Consider having your water tested for lead, especially if you have young children or are pregnant.
+NYC offers a free Lead Service Line Replacement Program for eligible properties in environmental justice neighborhoods.

 Flush Your Pipes